edespino/cloudberry-site/docs/sql-stmts/drop-owned.md

 ## Compatibility

-The `DROP OWNED` command is a Cloudberry Database extension.
+The `DROP OWNED` command is a Apache Cloudberry extension.

 ## See also